core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Version -01 to -02 ## {#sec-01-02}

+* Improved description on using Proxy-Cri and Proxy-Scheme-Number.

+* Revised the examples of message exchange with a reverse-proxy.

 * Fixes in the IANA considerations.

-* Revised the examples of message exchange with a reverse-proxy.

 * Editorial fixes and improvements.